 A separate application for the college of engineering is not necessary.

-Any student with questions regarding admission to the College of Engineering at UK can get input by contacting the Director of Student Services at 859-257-1021 or the Associate Dean for Administration and Academic Affairs at 859-257-8827 or 859-257-1864.
+Any student with questions regarding admission to the College of Engineering can contact the Director of Recruitment at (859) 218-5170 or email@example.com.

 Freshman applicants must submit the following:

 - Either: UK Application for Undergraduate Admission or Common Application

 - Test Scores: Official results for either the ACT (American College Testing) or the SAT I (Scholastic Assessment Test) are required.
 Arrangements to take either test may be made through your high school counselor’s office.
 Indicate to the testing service that an official score report should be sent to the University of Kentucky (ACT School Code -1554; SAT School Code – 1837).
 Student copies, high school report copies, or scores from high school transcripts will not be accepted.